 - Small external genitalia with an oversized clitoris

 - A cloacal malformation may be detected during pregnancy with an ultrasound.
 If a cloaca is diagnosed during pregnancy, the fetus is monitored throughout the pregnancy with follow-up ultrasounds.

 Cloacal malformations require surgery.
-At Texas Children’s Hospital, we use a multidisciplinary team of surgeons from urology, pediatric gynecology, gastroenterology and pediatric surgery to treat your child’s condition.
+At Texas Children’s Hospital, a multidisciplinary team of doctors from pediatric surgery, urology, pediatric and adolescent gynecology, and gastroenterology work together to treat your child’s condition.

 Exam under anesthesia

-Around six months of age, we do an exam under anesthesia in the operating room with gynecology, urology and general surgery.
+Around three to six months of age, we do an exam under anesthesia in the operating room with gynecology, urology and general surgery.
 This is where we learn all the details we need to know about the anatomy before planning reconstructive surgery.
 This involves placing a very small camera into the common channel, bladder, and vagina to visualize the anatomy and measure the length of the urethra and common channel.
-We also stimulate the anal sphincter muscle complex to determine location and determine how strong that muscle is.
+We also stimulate the anal sphincter muscle complex to determine its location and determine how strong that muscle is.
 This give us some information that helps us predict future bowel continence.
-We will then place catheters into the bladder and vagina at the end of the procedure.
-When your daughter wakes up from anesthesia, she will then go to radiology for a genitogram to give us a radiology picture of the anatomy.
 These procedures are short, and you will go home the same day.

-When your baby is older and stronger, typically around six to twelve months of age, reconstructive surgery will be performed to create three separate tract openings.
+Around six to twelve months of age, reconstructive surgery will be performed to separate the anus, urethra, and vagina.
 Once your child has healed from the reconstruction, a surgeon will reverse the colostomy to allow your child to achieve bowel movements through their anus.

 Prognosis (or Long-Term Outcomes)